divvun/lt-support/README.md

 - `p`: `partial` - the feature is only partially implemented/available by a NDA/...
 - `u`: `unknown` - the status of a feature on a system is unknonw

-Documentation links can be both internal and external.
-There might be image links.
+Documentation links can be both internal and external:
+- if there is one authorative, external doc, link directly to it
+- if there is a collection of docs that together documents the use of an API/a feature, these should be linked to from a separate internal doc, which is linked to from the yaml file

+There might be image links to illustrate some of the issues described.

 # Contribution